Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Preliminaries

-{\bf Codebooks of products of 3rd and 4th level Clifford hierarchy elements}: In~\cite{matsumoto2008representation} single-qubit gate operations were approximated using codebooks of products of Clifford+$\mathbf{T}$-gates, i.e. products of 3rd level Clifford hierarchy elements.
-We define a codebook given by the maximal number $l$ of $\mathbf{T}$-gates in the codewords.
-The cardinality of the code considered in~\cite{matsumoto2008representation} is then $192 \left( 3 \cdot 2^l-2 \right)$, where $192$ is the cardinality of the single-qubit Clifford gates.
-We denote by $\tilde{\mathcal{C}}^l_{2,3}$ the restriction of this codebook to the projective unitary group $\mathcal{PU}_2$.
+In~\cite{matsumoto2008representation} single-qubit gate operations were approximated using codebooks of products of Clifford+$\mathbf{T}$-gates, i.e. products of 3rd level Clifford hierarchy elements.
+We define a codebook with the maximal number $l$ of $\mathbf{T}$-gates in the codewords, interleaved with Clifford-group elements.
+The cardinality of the codebook considered in~\cite{matsumoto2008representation} is $192 \left( 3 \cdot 2^l-2 \right)$, where $192$ is the cardinality of the single-qubit Clifford group.
+We denote by $\tilde{\mathcal{T}}_l$ the restriction of this codebook to the projective unitary group $\mathcal{PU}_2$.
 It follows that the cardinality of the codebook with at most $l$ $\mathbf{T}$-gates is

-Motivated by this codebook, we also consider using a similar codebook with at most $l$ $\mathbf{S} = \sqrt{\mathbf{T}}$ gates, which means that the codebook consists of products of elements in the $4$th level of the Clifford hierarchy.
-We denote this codebook by $\tilde{\mathcal{C}}^l_{2,4}$.
-Using a similar argument as in~\cite{matsumoto2008representation}, the cardinality of the codebook becomes
+Motivated by this codebook, we also consider using a similar codebook with circuits of at most $l$ stages of $\mathbf{S} = \sqrt{\mathbf{T}}$ gates, which means that the codebook consists of products of elements in the $4$th level of the Clifford hierarchy.
+We denote this codebook by $\tilde{\mathcal{S}}_l $.
+Using a similar argument as in~\cite{matsumoto2008representation}, the cardinalities of these codebooks become